Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-14/_posts/2001-01-03-create-image.md

 <div id="callcreatecolor" class="tabcontent">
 <div class="tabhtml" markdown="1">

-This is the section where the random colored pixels are generated.
-Keep in mind the **writeColor** function is called and the location and the color of each pixel is depicted.
+In this section, randomly colored pixels are generated and sent to the writeColor function.
+Keep in mind the **writeColor** function is called and the location, the color, and alpha value of each pixel is sent in.

 ```js
 let x, y;